 Other (Expense) Income.
-The \$20.1 million variance was primarily related to movement in foreign exchange rates caused by remeasurement of foreign-denominated balances.
+The \$6.4 million variance was primarily related to the movement in foreign exchange rates caused by remeasurement of foreign-denominated balances.

 Income Tax Expense.
-The income tax expense for the year ended December 31, 2023 was \$1.5 million.
+The income tax expense for the year ended December 31, 2024 was \$27.4 million.
 We are subject to income taxes in various jurisdictions.
-Our tax liabilities are largely dependent on the distributions of pre-tax earnings among the many jurisdictions in which we operate.
+Our tax liabilities are largely dependent on the mix of pre-tax earnings among the many jurisdictions in which we operate and differences in the timing of the recognition of such earnings under the relevant accounting standards and tax rules.